On the differential structure of metric measure spaces and applications: Introduction

 From this inequality and a little bit of work, taking advantage of \eqref{eq:introhv} it will then be possible to show that the Leibniz rule holds in the following general form:

 $\mm$-a.e., where $s_i:={\rm sign}f_i$, $i=1,2$.

 {\bf Chapter \ref{se:lap}} Once a rigorous meaning to $D^\pm f(\nabla g)$ is given, the definition of Laplacian can be proposed along the same lines of \eqref{eq:lapfin}.
-We say that $g:X\to\R$ is in the domain of the Laplacian, and write $g \in D(\bd )$, provided it belongs to $\s^p(X,\sfd,\mm)$ for some $p\in(1,\infty)$ and there exists a locally finite Borel measure $\mu$ such that
+We say that $g:X\to\R$ is in the domain of the Laplacian, and write $g \in D(\bd )$, provided it belongs to $\s^p(X,\sfd,\mm)$ for some $p\in(1,\infty)$ and there exists a Radon measure $\mu$ such that

 holds for any $f:X\to\R$ Lipschitz, in $L^1(X,|\mu|)$ and with support bounded and of finite $\mm$-measure - see Definition \ref{def:lap}.
-In this case we write $\mu\in \bd g$ (we use the bold character to emphasize that we will always think the Laplacian as a measure).
-The calculus tools developed in Chapter \ref{se:diff} allow to prove that also for this general potentially non linear and multivalued notion of Laplacian, a reasonable calculus can be developed.
+In this case we write $\mu\in \bd g$ (we use the bold character to emphasize that we will always think of the Laplacian as a measure).
+The calculus tools developed in Chapter \ref{se:diff} allow to prove that also for this general potentially non-linear and multivalued notion of Laplacian, a reasonable calculus can be developed.
 For instance, the chain rule

 holds under very general assumptions on $g,\varphi$ (see Propositions \ref{prop:chainlapl} and \ref{prop:chainlinear}).

 A particularly important class of spaces is that of `infinitesimally Hilbertian spaces', i.e. those such that $W^{1,2}(X,\sfd,\mm)$ is an Hilbert space.
 In these spaces, the Laplacian is unique and linearly depends on $g$, at least for $g\in \s^2(X,\sfd,\mm)$.
 The key consequence of this assumption is that, as already noticed in \cite{Ambrosio-Gigli-Savare11bis}, not only the space is 2 infinitesimally strictly convex, so that $Df(\nabla g)$ is well defined for $f,g\in\s^2(X,\sfd,\mm)$, but also